-"These tests should not be used for male partners of women with HPV or women aged <25 years, for diagnosis of genital warts, or as a general STI test.
-HPV testing is not recommended for anogenital wart diagnosis because test results are not confirmatory and do not guide genital wart management."
+These tests should not be used for any of the following:

+- Individuals with male reproductive systems who are partners of individuals with female reproductive systems with HPV; - Individuals with female reproductive systems aged <25 years; - For diagnosis of genital warts; - As a general STI test.

+"HPV testing is not recommended for anogenital wart diagnosis because test results are not confirmatory and do not guide genital wart management."